eggheads/eggdrop/doc/sphinx_source/install/readme.rst

   Before you can compile Eggdrop, Tcl must be installed on your system.
 Many systems have Tcl installed on them by default (you can check by trying the command "tclsh"; if you are given a '%' for a prompt, it is, and you can type 'exit' to exit the Tcl shell.
 However, Eggdrop also requires the Tcl development header files to be installed.
 They can often be installed via an OS package manager, usually called something similar to 'tcl-dev' for the package name.
 You can also download Tcl source from `<https://www.tcl.tk/software/tcltk/download.html>`_.

   It is also strongly recommended to install openssl (and its development headers) in order to enable SSL/TLS protection of network data.
-The header files are often called something similar to 'libssl'dev'.
+The header files are often called something similar to 'libssl-dev'.

 Quick Startup
 -------------